Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 George Burmann

-I've still got a couple of quick questions on your joint ventures.
-You have one with Clean Marine.
-And then recently in January, you did one in concert with Golden Ocean and Rapid Gora on I guess, fuel supplies.
+I've got a couple of quick questions on your joint ventures.
+You have one with Clean Marine, and then recently in January, you did one in concert with Golden Ocean in Trafigura on I guess fuel supplies.

 It looks like each one of those added about $600,000 as your share of the gains.
-What are your plans for these two in investments for the company?
+What are your plans for these two investments for the company?
 Are any of them looking to go public or are you -- what kind of profits do you get out of those?

 Robert Macleod

 Thanks for the question.
-To take the first one on the Clean Marine.
-We own about one-sixth of the company, it's a scrubber manufacturer and scrubbers are not being sold at the moment.
-So that's why we put our own on at the factory we're not taking on the ship.
-So that all depends on the fuel spread.
-So the company is looking into alternatives and we have a brand new factory they can produce many very variable things.
+If you take the first one on the Clean Marine, we own about one-sixth of the company.
+It's a scrubber manufacturer and scrubbers are not being sold at the moment.
+And that's why we've put our own on -- at the factory and not taking on the ship, so that all depends on the fuel spread.
+So, the company is looking into alternatives and we have a brand new factory that can produce many variable things.

-So that's being looked at.
-It's a very small investment for Frontline and we are a passive shareholder, so no sort of immediate plans there.
-The JV with Trafigura is a few JV which has done very successfully.
+So, that's being looked at.
+It's a very small investment for Frontline, and we are passive shareholder.
+So, no sort of immediate plans there.
+The JV with Trafigura is a fuel JV which has started off very successfully.
 It's securing fuel at the right price and the right quality and the right timing to our ships and also ships in the industry.

-So it's been tremendous growth in that company and I would say that the best sort of IMO 2020 decision we made was certainly joining forces with Trafigura and God notion to form that company.
+So, there has been tremendous growth in our company.
+And I would say, that's the best sort of IMO 2020 decision we made was certainly joining forces with Trafigura and Golden Ocean to form that company.

-So we have high hopes for that and it could be exciting times ahead for that company, which I think was important for the company and ask is that we keep focusing on delivering and then as growth comes on we can put further plans, but there's nothing in the in the pipeline on either of these two investments.
+So, we have high hopes for that and it could be exciting times ahead for our company, I think what's important for the company and us is that we keep focusing on delivering.
+And then as growth comes on, we can put further plans.
+But there is nothing in the pipeline on either of these two investments.

 George Burmann

 Okay.
-And then referring to your current valuation in the stock market, it looks like a lot the crude transportation company, shipping companies, tanker companies are sort of afforded an extremely low valuation rather than acquiring new buildings or existing ships in the market.
-Do you see any opportunities maybe for a combination with other companies that are even less attractively valued than yours?
+Then referring to your current valuation in the stock market, it looks like a lot of the crude transportation companies, shipping companies, tanker companies are sort of afforded extremely low valuation rather than acquiring newbuildings or existing ships in the market, do you see any opportunities maybe for a combination with other companies that are even less attractively valued that yours?
+I know you--

 Robert Macleod

-We certainly look to the opportunities and I think if there's any company that can consolidate, its Frontline.
-So we'll see what opportunities come up.
-But for us, the most important thing is to keep working hard with our modern fleet.
-We have the big size and you can see from the Q1 results that we returned, pretty hefty returns to our shareholders here.
+We certainly look to the opportunities, I think if there is any company that can consolidate, it's Frontline.
+So, we'll see what opportunities come up, but for us, the most important thing is to keep working hard with our modern fleet.

-And I think that's going to be maintain our focus and Q2, we made solid booking.
-So I think we're in a very good Standing.
-But generally I agree with you, if you look at the time care companies in general, it's they're not being valued as linked to the earnings, it seems.
+We have the big size and you can see from the Q1 results that we return pretty hefty returns to our shareholders here and I think that's going to maintain our focus and Q2 we made solid bookings.

+So, I think we're in a very good standing.
+But generally, I agree with you.
+If you look at the tanker companies, in general, it's not being valued as linked to the earnings it seems.

 George Burmann

-It seems like we need to figure out a way to transport the oil via the cloud.
+Yes, it seems like we need to figure out a way to transport the oil via the cloud.

 Robert Macleod